 Mercure Grand Hotel Alameda is a modern hotel in the commercial district of Quito, convenient for the historic sites of the city and the airport.

 Situated in the heart of the historic old city of Quito surrounded by churches, museums, and national monuments.

-One of Quito's finest hotels, Swissotel provides top quality accommodation, facilities and services just 25 minutes from the airport
+One of Quito's finest hotels, Swissotel provides top quality accommodation, facilities and services just 45 minutes from the international airport

 Termas Papallacta Spa and Resort is located in a beautiful Andean valley and offers modern comforts and a range of relaxing and revitalising treatments.